FireCyan/vacquishcovid19_postgres/README.md

         * %Y-%m-%dT%H:%M
         * %m/%d/%y %H:%M
         * %m/%d/%Y %H:%M (Note the capital Y for 4 digit years)
-        * This problem is addressed by a UDF with different cases (in if elif form) to standardise date format and for timestamp
+        * This problem is addressed by a function with different cases (in if elif form) to standardise date format and for timestamp

-    * The columns Confirmed, Deaths, Recovered and Active should be integers.
+    * (For Spark version that I did for Capstone project, not for this Postgres project) The columns Confirmed, Deaths, Recovered and Active should be integers.
 However, when loading with IntegerType() in Spark, the values for these columns would become Null
         * This is resolved by loading them as DoubleType()
         * When querying to form the table, these columns are cast to integer (cast(col AS INT) as col)

-    * Due to missing columns for old format csv files, the old format and new format are loaded separately to Spark df
+    * Due to missing columns for old format csv files, the old format and new format are loaded separately to dfs
-        * The final result thus needs to combine the 2 tables using built-in function .union()
+        * The final result thus combine the 2 tables using pd.concat()

     * There are quite a few duplicate rows in different csv files, resulting in duplicate rows in the formed table
         * This is addressed by using .dropDuplicates() method at the end with the subset columns ['FIPS', 'Admin2', 'Province_State', 'Country_Region', 'Last_Update']